 A desired neighborhood in Topanga, Cheney and Callon Drive are some of the least steep, widest and best maintained compared to the rest of the roads off of Topanga Canyon Boulevard.
 It is a quiet place, away from the road noise, in an East-West valley formed by Garapito Canyon and drained by Garapito Creek, a tributary of larger Topanga Creek.
 Relaxed and friendly locals enjoy easy and free access to Topanga State Park.
 You will see them hiking, jogging, riding their horses and mountain bikes.
 Local children get to grow up in a safe place surrounded by nature.

 Known as Sylvia Park since about 1930, the neighborhood before that was the Cheney family ranch from the early 1900's.
 In those days Topanga Canyon Boulevard was a narrow dirt road and Froggies' Restaurant was the original one room Topanga School House.
 Like many other ranches in the Santa Monica Mountains, the Cheney Ranch, was a place for the residents of young growing Los Angeles to spend a weekend and hunt deer.
 When the family sold off most of their land to developers in the late 20's, it was subdivided it into cabin size lots and the club house, now the Mountain Mermaid, was built.
 The development failed in the Great Depression.
 Some cabins were built, but most lots on the steeper canyon sides weren't used.
 When the development company failed land owners were left to fend for themselves.
 As most lots were too small for modern houses, lots were combined and a few homes were built.
 Many gave up their land for taxes.
 This checkered past created a neighborhood dotted with a few houses here and there.
 Some old wooden cabins and the original Cheney Ranch house are still here, unchanged.
 In the 70's and 80's a few newer and bigger houses were added.
-But it never became crowded and every year in early December the whole neighborhood is invited to the original Cheney house for an annual pancake breakfast in early December.
+But it never became crowded and every year in early December the whole neighborhood is invited to the original Cheney house for an annual pancake breakfast.